We think carers do amazing work every day for the people they care for and we’re here to support you.

 We can offer you:

-We work with carers and families across Teesside to provide additional support with home treatment plans to help avoid hospital admission or with support helping their family member when they've been discharged from care.
+We work with carers and families across Teesside to provide additional support with home treatment plans to help avoid hospital admission or with support helping their family member when they've been discharged from care (we provide this service alongside Redcar & Cleveland Mind).

 Working with you we'll define ‘what matters to me’ before developing a peer support plan and helping to identify social opportunities for carers, as well as strengthening their emotional support networks.